PervasiveWellbeingTech/Popbots-Engine/README.md

 Users if they are human have some more properties references in the table human_users

 To make authoring the bots scripts convienient, each bot has a 0-N index.
 This arbitraly given numbers are limiting the use of normal key-pair relationships since these requires unique ids.
 This explains why there is no relationships between next_message_finders and content_finders

+### **Table related to bot content:**

+next_message_finders: This is just a one to many table, where the message index and next message index for each bot is contained.
+Since we wanted to have a simple index 0-N for each bot.
+The user_id (bot_id) is the main differentiator here.

+content_finders: All the content (text) needs to be organize and indexed.
+This is what contents_finders is about.
+Each message in a bot contains multiple intent,selector, triggers

+bot_contents:

+content:

+### **Table related to managing and storing conversations:**

+conversations:

+messages:

+contents:

+### ******